signalcdn/16PF/README.md

 2. Gaining additional skills and experience

 	I need to target a role which processes and analyses related (mental health or survey) data to build up experience, skills, and a network of thought-aligned friends.
 I took this data analytics bootcamp so that I could give myself the hard skills to act upon just such an idea, but I don't believe that I am ready yet.
+Alberta Health's [Brain Story Certification](https://www.albertafamilywellness.org/training) will be the first.

 3. Ponder whether I want to live the life of a CEO.